artefactual/archivematica-docs/user-manual/preservation/preservation-planning.rst

 %inputFile%                     Second                                        The full path to the package file      /path/to/filename
 =============================   ============================================  ===================================    =======================

-Here's a simple example of how to call an existing tool (7-zip) without any extra logic:
+Here's an example of how to call an existing tool (7-zip) without any extra logic:

 .. code:: bash